embatbr/labrador/README.md

 ## Testing

 Both tests retrieve data from a BigQuery public dataset, JSONify it and saves in S3.

+*For both **labrador** and **server** tests, notice that the credentials sent are encrypted*

 ### labrador